 - Cost of Services: Consists of amounts paid to third parties for access to government records, other third-party data and services, and our internal processing fulfillment and customer care functions.
 In addition, cost of services includes expenses from our drug screening lab and collection site network as well as our court runner network.
 Third-party cost of services are largely variable in nature and are typically invoiced to our customers as direct pass-through costs.
 Cost of services also includes our salaries and benefits expense for personnel involved in the processing and fulfilment of our screening products and solutions, as well as our customer care organization and robotics process automation implementation team.
-Other costs included in cost of services relate to allocations of certain overhead costs for our revenue-generating products and solutions, primarily consisting of certain facility costs and administrative services allocated by headcount or another related metric.
+Other costs included in cost of services relate to allocations of certain overhead costs for our revenuegenerating products and solutions, primarily consisting of certain facility costs and administrative services allocated by headcount or another related metric.
 We do not allocate depreciation and amortization to cost of services. - Product and Technology Expense: Consists of salaries and benefits of personnel involved in the maintenance of our technology and its integrations and APIs, product marketing, management of our network and infrastructure capabilities, and maintenance of our information security and business continuity functions.
 A portion of the personnel costs are related to the development of new products and features that are primarily developed through agile methodologies.
 These costs are partially capitalized, and therefore, are partially reflected as amortization expense within the depreciation and amortization cost line item.
 Product and technology expense also includes third-party costs related to our cloud computing services, software licensing and maintenance, telecommunications, and other data processing functions.
 We do not allocate depreciation and amortization to product and technology expense. - Selling, General, and Administrative Expense: Consists of sales, customer success, marketing, and general and administrative expenses.
 Sales, customer success, and marketing expenses consist primarily of employee compensation such as salaries, bonuses, sales commissions, stock-based compensation, and other employee benefits for our verticalized Sales and Customer Success teams.
 General and administrative expenses include travel expenses and various corporate functions including finance, human resources, legal, and other administrative roles, in addition to certain professional service fees and expenses incurred in connection with our IPO and now as a public company.
 We expect our selling, general, and administrative expenses to increase in the short-term, primarily as a result of additional public company related reporting and compliance costs.
 Over the long-term, we expect our selling, general, and administrative expenses to decrease as a percentage of revenues as we leverage our past investments.
 We do not allocate depreciation and amortization to selling, general, and administrative expenses. - Depreciation and Amortization: Property and equipment consisting mainly of capitalized software costs, furniture, hardware, and leasehold improvements are depreciated or amortized and reflected as operating expenses.
-We also amortize the capitalized costs of finite-life intangible assets acquired in connection with the Silver Lake Transaction and other business combinations.
-The comparability of our operating expenses over time is affected by the increased depreciation and amortization recorded as a result of applying purchase accounting at the time of the Silver Lake Transaction.
+We also amortize the capitalized costs of finite-life intangible assets acquired in connection with business combinations.